dhis2/dhis2-docs/src/developer/web-api/tracker.md

 >
 > In the context of tracker objects, we refer to `Tracked Entity Attributes` and `Tracked Entity
 > Attribute Values` as "attributes".
 However, attributes are also their own thing, related to
 > metadata.
-Therefore it's vital to separate Tracker attributes and metadata attributes.
+Therefore, it's vital to separate Tracker attributes and metadata attributes.
 In the
 > tracker API, it is possible to reference the metadata attributes when specifying `idScheme` (See
 > request parameters for more information).